anzodev/COMonitoring2/README.md

 ```
 sudo apt-get install python3-pip
 ```
-3. Install packages (on Linux you can get permission error, use sudo command to install packages):
+3. You should use [virtualenv](https://virtualenv.pypa.io/en/stable/installation/) for your projects, but also you can install packages by command (on Linux you can get permission error, use "--user" flag to install packages):
 ```
-pip install pyserial flask-socketio
+pip3 install pyserial flask-socketio --user
 ```

 ## Loading Firmware